JaviCervera/coldsteel/README.md

 ## TODO

 * Documentation index.html should contain all modules.
 Each module should list all functions, each function should have its own html file.
-* Separate builder.dll, with the features only needed to build packages.
-* Compile with mingw.org version and check on Win95.
-If it doesn't work, buid with VC6 and Irrlicht 1.3.1 on a separate branch.
+* Build with VC6 and Irrlicht 1.3.1 on a separate branch.
-* Use Irrlicht as a dll?
 * ColdSteelSDK should export all engine functions to the dlls.
 * Use custom Lua bindings instead of SWIG based ones (reduce file size).
 * Add Doxygen documentation (maybe use Sphinx + Breathe?).